arjanjohan/scaffold-sui/README.md

 ## Issues I ran into during development

-After the hackathon I intend to create some PR's for IOTA repo's for issues that I encountered while building Scaffold IOTA.

 #### Wallet popup not showing
 In `layout.tsx` I had to add 2 css files to fix it.
 See [this Discord discussion](https://discord.com/channels/1341659158071611445/1360255915110039612) where the solution was posted.
 I will propose to either mention these `.css` files in the developer docs or make a fix to wallet so they arent needed anymore.
+[I created a PR on the IOTA doc for this](https://github.com/iotaledger/iota/pull/6722).

 ## Links